STATE LEGISLATIVE AND ADMINISTRATION ACTIONS & UPDATES

 Federal ACTIONS & UPDATES

-This legislation would repeal the provision that R&D expenses could no longer be deducted in the same taxable year but rather businesses must amortize such deductions over five years for domestic expenditures and 15 years for foreign expenditures.
-This legislation severely impacted early-stage companies from not being allowed to deduct R&D expenses in the year incurred.
+The OBBBA repealed the provision that R&D expenses could no longer be deducted in the same taxable year but rather businesses had to amortize such deductions over five years for domestic expenditures and 15 years for foreign expenditures.
+This previous legislation severely impacted early-stage companies from not being allowed to deduct R&D expenses in the year incurred.
+The OBBBA now allows for the immediate deduction of research and development costs.

 SUPPORT: Give Kids a Chance Act (S. 932)